RyanFenn/Group-Maker/README.md

 # Group-Maker
-A graphical user interface for creating random groups.
-This application is intended to be used for sports.
+An application for creating random groups for sports.